Sharing Skills: Opportunities to Learn and Volunteer

 We frequently work with practicum students, internships, and volunteers for skill-building and professional development.
 If you have a project in mind or a skill you’d like to practice with our data, get in touch!
 Please send us a resume and some suggestions of what you’d like to accomplish or learn.

 Patrick Stitt joined ODW as a Systems Assistant Intern for 2015-2016 and was involved in many activities related to OurDigitalWorld’s client projects, data management, and infrastructure maintenance.
 Activities include large-scale data assessment, management, and manipulation; large batch image manipulation and quality control; as well, all tasks will involve creating technical documentation.
 Working as part of our virtual team, Patrick is gaining aptitude with different coding languages, efficiency with complex data analysis and management, as well as creating written & video documentation about ODW processes.

-Jill Ruby is helping ODW migrate 8 years’ worth of our VITA Toolkit Network support site forum conversations into the new VITA Help site.
+Jill Ruby helped ODW migrate 8 years’ worth of our VITA Toolkit Network support site forum conversations into the new VITA Help site.

 Building capacity at school

 Working with students at the Faculty of Information at University of Toronto, we are proud to have had a varied series of practicum projects over the years.